aces/Loris/docs/API/LorisRESTAPI.md

 IT IS STILL A WORK IN PROGRESS AND SHOULD NOT BE DEPENDED ON.

 Still to be done:
-1. Document an authentication/token system
-2. Document a way to handle conflicts for offline clients
+1. Document a way to handle conflicts for offline clients
-3. Add a way to get project settings which affect the API (ie. useEDC)
+2. Add a way to get project settings which affect the API (ie. useEDC)
-4. Add a sorting and searching mechanism
+3. Add a sorting and searching mechanism
-5. Add a way to get instrument metadata without whole instrument (ie LongName, subgroup)
+4. Add a way to get instrument metadata without whole instrument (ie LongName, subgroup)
-6. Ensure JSON markup is rendered correctly in document
+5. Ensure JSON markup is rendered correctly in document
-7. Provide mechanism to extend REST API to include things such as imaging data, doc repo data, and an ability for modules to manage their data through the API
+6. Provide mechanism to extend REST API to include things such as imaging data, doc repo data, and an ability for modules to manage their data through the API

 ====

-# Loris Instrument API - v0.0.1e-dev
+# Loris Instrument API - v0.0.1f-dev

 ## 1.0 Overview